wpengine/php-docker/README.md

+*🚨🚨This repository is deprecated. https://github.com/wpengine/apache-docker is the official source for the WP Engine PHP Docker images  🚨🚨*

 # PHP Docker Images

 These docker images provide each major version of PHP (currently 5.6, 7.0, 7.1 and 7.2) with support for various extensions required for WordPress and the WP Engine Platform.